christianhelle/christianhelle.github.io/_posts/2023/2023-11-19-http-file-generator.md

 - /generate-http-files-from-openapi-spec
 ---

 For a quite some time now, when building HTTP based API, I have been [Swagger UI](https://swagger.io/tools/swagger-ui/) for local API endpoint testing.
 Lately, I've been working on projects with rather large response payloads and Swagger UI gets really slow with this.
 I didn't take long before I completely swapped out using Swagger UI and went over to using `.http` files.

 `.http` files were made popular by the Visual Studio Code extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), which then was adopted by JetBrains IDE's, and later on [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.RestClient).
-Eventually, the 3rd party extension, REST Client, got baked into Visual Studio 2022 itself
+Eventually, the 3rd party extension, REST Client, got baked into Visual Studio 2022 v17.5

 The contents of a `.http` file contains the verb, path, headers, and the request body.
 It looks something like this: